wrighrc/btrfs-stroker/README.md

 For stroking your btrfs (as if you needed a reason)

 ## Motivation
-My PC has one btrfs volume that uses raid1 with any old junk I can pack into it for storage.
+It would be great if btrfs did auto tiering but it doesn't.
+I've tried using lvm-cache as a work around but that didn't work out so well.

+So instead I just use raid 1 with varying sized/speed devices, making one big happy btrfs volume.

 BTRFS will allocate space from the drives with the most available space so if I create a volume with 2x2TB NVME drives
 2x6TB SLOW HDDs
-Btrfs will fill up 4TB on the 2 6TB drives, and then start using the NVME drives.
+Btrfs would fill up 4TB on the 2 6TB drives, and only then start using the NVME drives.

-Instead of doing that, I would rather use the NVME drives space first and then start using the other drives.
+Instead of doing that, I would rather use the NVME drives space first and then start using the slow drives.

-Basically we can just resize the 6TB drives, trying to maintain 100 Gigabytes of unallocated space by running btrfs-stroker once a day to resize the slower devices as more space is needed, we just want to keep enough free space available to not have our volume fill up before we can stroke it.
+Basically I can just resize the 6TB drives, trying to maintain 100 Gigabytes of unallocated space by running the btrfs-stroker script once a day to resize the slower devices as more space is needed, I just want to keep enough free space available to not have my volume fill up before the script can stroke it.

-Ofcourse one could stroke their btrfs more than once a day if needed.
+(Ofcourse one could stroke their btrfs more than once a day if needed.)

 The script lets you define Tiers of Drives you want to use up first, with Tier 0 being the ones you want to use first.

+So you could install something like this.

 Tier 0 - 2x 2 TB NVME Drives running at PCIe 4x